codex-team/editor.js/docs/installation.md

     },

     /**
-     * Data to be loaded to Editor
-     */
+     * Previously saved data that should be rendered */
     data: {}
 });